EmmaWoods73/IST659---Database-Management/README.md

 Key skills: Database design, Database Implementation, Reports using MS Access and R

-To access this project: .docx contains project details, diagrams and print outs of final output.
+To access this project: 1) .docx contains project details, diagrams and print outs of final output.
+                        2) IST659_Deliverable2_SQLCode_61519.docx contains all SQL code